silx-kit/silx/doc/source/modules/gui/hdf5/getting_started.rst

 Add a file by name
 ++++++++++++++++++

-The tree view use the model througt a proxy.
-It is better to use `findHdf5TreeModel`.
+The :class:`Hdf5TreeView` uses the model through a proxy.
+It is better to use :meth:`Hdf5TreeView.findHdf5TreeModel`.

 .. code-block:: python